-The Youth Ambassador Program is a program that supports and connects youth aged 14 or Year 9 ( whichever comes first!) up to 18 years or end of year 12 ( whichever comes last!) in a diverse range of community volunteering experiences.
+The Youth Changemakers Program is a program that supports and connects youth aged 14 or Year 9 ( whichever comes first!) up to 18 years or end of year 12 ( whichever comes last!) in a diverse range of community volunteering experiences.

-The Youth Ambassador Program provides a “pathway “ or “succession plan” for young people 14-18 years to take the skills learnt through their experiences participating in our programs as children, and then as teens applying them to meaningful volunteering opportunities in the community.
+The Youth Changemakers Program provides a “pathway “ or “succession plan” for young people 14-18 years to take the skills learnt through their experiences participating in our programs as children, and then as teens applying them to meaningful volunteering opportunities in the community.
 All young people are welcome to join our program regardless of whether or not they have been part of our children’s programs.

 The program is designed to offer young people choice, flexibility, diversity, ownership and a sense of belonging.